directdemocracy-vote/www/white_paper.md

 #### Referendum Publication

 A referendum with public a key *R* is published with a reference to the public key *J* of a judge.
+The judge should endorse a number of apps which are considered as valid for *directdemocracy.vote*.

 #### Polling Station Participation